 They are also used to organize work across these organizations, which can include advocacy, planning of events, and others.

-Organizations focusing primarily on information sharing can do so effectively with tools such as Sharepoint, Knowledge Hub, Google Drives, or even their own website through Cureo.
+Organizations focusing primarily on information sharing and network for strong communities can do so effectively with tools such as Sharepoint, Knowledge Hub, Google Drives, or even their own website through Cureo.

 Subscribe to receive nonprofit tips and resources to your inbox.